fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 * What is the difference between Sum Types and Unions?
 * Why are Sums and Products called so?
 * Why AlgDT are called also inductive data types?
-* Why Sum Types are called also tagged union?
-What is a tag there?
+* Why are Sum Types also called tagged union?
+What is a tag (in this context)?
-* How algebraic properties respected in AlgDT (like Symmetry, Identity, Associativity and Distributivity)?
+* How are algebraic properties respected in AlgDT (like Symmetry, Identity, Associativity and Distributivity)?
-* What is a difference in tracking nullable values with Unions and with Sum Types?
+* What is the difference between tracking nullable values with Unions and Sum Types?
 * Why does AlgDT fit well for the abstract syntax tree representation?
-* Why AlgDT with pattern-matching is more type safe approach than Unions?
+* Why is AlgDT with pattern-matching more type safe approach than Unions?
 * Why is exhaustiveness checking possible for AlgDT but impossible for objects with class hierarchy?
-* What are drawbacks of the AlgDT comparing with Unions?
+* What are the drawbacks of the AlgDT comparing with Unions?
 * What are smart constructors for AlgDT?
 What are destructors?
 * Which invariants can be modeled with AlgDT and which cannot?